 Furthermore, patients need to hear and read more about ‘survivor’ stories to give them the right kind of motivation to start and continue on their respective treatment journeys.

 In your opinion, what are some preventive measures that one can take to avoid developing cancer (Preferably, for the types of cancers that you interact with, the most)?

-Additionally, people should strive to avoid exposure towards carcinogens in the form of smoke, alcohol, preservative-laden food items, refined flour, red meat and other known carcinogens.
+Additionally, people should strive to avoid exposure to carcinogens in the form of smoke, alcohol, preservative-laden food items, refined flour, red meat, and other known carcinogens.

 Lastly and most importantly – people should opt to attend Cancer screening drives, whenever such an opportunity presents itself.
 Screening discipline will lead to early diagnosis, and will greatly improve the odds of better treatment outcomes.

 What is that one thing you wish your patients knew before they started their treatment?

 “I wish my patients realized that a Cancer diagnosis is not a death sentence.”

 The phase in which people undergo treatment is naturally very tough.
 But so is any other treatment journey – the ones we associate with accidental trauma, or diabetes, even.
 Many such (non-Cancer) treatments last for entire lifetimes!
 Once people start developing an internal resistance against Cancer-led depression, they will embrace hope.
 Once they embrace hope, it will empower them with positivity and the right support systems.
 They will let go of their denial and truly ‘accept‘ treatment.
 They will cope with Cancer better.